Author of A Girl is a Half-formed Thing and winner of the Baileys Women's Prize for Fiction

 About Eimear McBride

-Eimear McBride occasionally writes and reviews for the Guardian, the Times Literary Supplement and the New Statesman.
-She lives in Norwich, UK with her family.
+Eimear McBride is the inaugural holder of the Beckett Centre Creative Fellowship at the University of Reading and occasionally writes and reviews for the Guardian, the Times Literary Supplement and the New Statesman.
+She lives in London.

 An Evening With Eimear McBride